artiomchi/Dual-Battery-Widget/README.md

 dock battery along with battery status notifications.
 Unless this change has been merged in the custom kernel, it will not be sending these notifications

-**Update 2011-06-20: v0.6.6**
+**Update 2011-06-20: v0.7**
 [!]
-Battery saving mode was too aggressive... now updating batt status after standby
+Battery saving mode was too aggressive...
+Android killing widget..
+Battery status monitor service added
+[+] Monitoring the last time that the dock was connected (shown in the batt info screen)
+[+] Displaying an alert if your device doesn't seem to support the dock notifications

 **Update 2011-06-19: v0.6.5**
 [+] New 10-step icons for the batteries